google/wuffs/doc/benchmarks.md

 - libgif 5.1.4
 - zlib 1.2.8

-Unless otherwise stated, these benchmarks were run on an Intel x86_64 Broadwell.
+Unless otherwise stated, the numbers below were measured on an Intel x86_64 Broadwell, and were taken as of git commit "693af47 Rename some bcheckOptimizeXxx methods."

 ## Reproducing